 If you’re looking for a plant based keto friendly thickener, agar agar is your best bet!
 Use 1 teaspoon for every cup of liquid.
 It is also unflavored which definitely makes it very versatile in the kitchen.

 Almond flour also works okay as a keto thickener.
-It has its limitations and should only be used sparingly, but, in a pinch, you can use it to thicken up keto gravies,, curries, stews and more.
+It has its limitations and should only be used sparingly, but, in a pinch, you can use it to thicken up keto gravies, curries, stews, and more.

 If you’re using it as a thickener only a little is required.
-Use it to thicken sauces, curries, stews, and other keto recipes that have bolder flavors so that the distinct coconut flavor will be masked.
+Use it to thicken sauces, curries, stews, and other keto recipes with bolder flavors so that the distinct coconut flavor will be masked.

 But, since it is a staple pantry ingredient, it is very convenient and can help make many recipes thicker quickly.

 I’ve mentioned briefly how to thicken keto soup recipes above.
 Here is a more detailed version.